 [6:106] Follow what is inspired to you from your Lord: there is no god except He, and turn from the idolaters.

-[46:9] Say: “I (Muhammad) am not different from the other messengers, and I do not know what will happen to me or to you.
+[46:9] Say: “I (Muhammad) have not been an exception from the messengers, and I do not know what will be done with me or with you.
 I do not follow except what is revealed to me and I am not but a clear warner.”

 Note: These verses are clear indication that Muhammad followed what is revealed to him and he had no knowledge of any future events except what was mentioned in the Quran.

 [3:79] Never would a human being whom God blessed with the scripture and prophethood say to the people, “Idolize me beside God.”
 Instead, (he would say), “Devote yourselves absolutely to your Lord alone,” according to the scripture you preach and the teachings you learn.

 [6:51] And preach with this (Quran) to those who fear that they will be gathered before their Lord; for them there is no protector or intercessor other than Him so that they may become righteous.

 [69:44-46] It (Quran) is a revelation from Lord of the worlds.
 And if he (Muhammad) had uttered any other words.
 We would have surely seized him by the right hand.
 Then we would have surely cut off the aorta (the main artery) from him.
 Then none of you could be protectors from Him.
 Indeed, it is undoubtedly a lesson for the righteous.